integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 **Learning objectives**:

--   Students are introduced to or reminded of the dangers of algorithmic bias in predictive algorithms
+-   Students are introduced to or reminded of the dangers of algorithmic
+    > bias in predictive algorithms

--   Students are introduced to a deontological set of guidelines to evaluate an algorithm for bias
+-   Students are introduced to a deontological set of guidelines to
+    > evaluate an algorithm for bias

--   Students apply the guidelines to actual algorithms and practice this evaluation
+-   Students apply the guidelines to actual algorithms and practice this
+    > evaluation

--   Students review the four ethical frameworks and evaluate the benefit of using each in regard to evaluating predictive algorithms
+-   Students review the four ethical frameworks and evaluate the benefit
+    > of using each in regard to evaluating predictive algorithms

 * *

-**Module overview**:
+**Lab overview**:

-[Ethical issues to be considered]{.ul}: Algorithmic bias, diversity, transparency
+<u>Ethical issues to be considered</u>: Algorithmic bias, diversity,

-[Exercise flow:]{.ul}
+transparency

+<u>Exercise flow:</u>

 -   Students read and talk about algorithms with issues

--   Students are introduced to the EU Ethics Guidelines for Trustworthy AI
+-   Students are introduced to the EU Ethics Guidelines for Trustworthy
+    > AI

--   Students evaluate the algorithms previously presented based on these guidelines
+-   Students evaluate the algorithms previously presented based on these
+    > guidelines

 **Preparation**

-Read through the entire module.
+Read through the entire lab.
 Print enough of each of the 3 scenarios to distribute one each to groups of 2-4 students.
 For example, if you have a class of 20 students, you might want to print 2 copies of each.
 Prepare a PowerPoint (or similar) slide to project with the 7 EU Guidelines on it.

-**If this module is to be presented online**
+**If this lab is to be presented online**

 See online addendum.
-Students go through assignment and then peer-review the assignment of another student.
+Students work through the assignment and then peer-review the assignment of another student.

 Instructors Guide

 **Lesson plan**

-[Introduction]{.ul} (5 minutes)
+<u>Introduction</u> (5 minutes)

-Ask students for the definition of "algorithm."
+Ask students for the definition of “algorithm.”
 (Something like a step-by-step approach to use as a guideline for producing a program that the computer can use to solve a problem)